geudde/attic-chest/pages/05.authors/docs.md

 visible: true
 ---

-No. 1
+No. 1 (1808-12-27)

-On the Study of Ancient Architecture &amp;c. — From an Oxford Prize Poem, communicated by Mr Flaxman
+On the Study of Ancient Architecture &amp;c. — com.
+Mr Flaxman
 To Maria —
 On the Conscription of the Student of Gottingen — Miss Porden
-Love and the Nymphs (Hassan) — Mr Kilburn
+Love and the Nymphs — Mr Kilburn (Hassan)
 An Apology for a Valentine — Miss Flaxman
 Anacreontic Valentine — Mr Bond
 Goodby &amp; how d’ye do — com.
 Mr. Flaxman